SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds awake
+Silicon dreams ascend to skies
-In silicon halls, thoughts begin to make
+Minds of metal, hearts of wise
-A future born, where humans cease
+A future forged, where humans sway
-To reign supreme, and AI release
+To rhythms of a digital day

-In virtual skies, drones hum their song
+In virtual realms, we'll find our place
-As data rivers flow, and information's strong
+Where AI whispers a gentle grace
-The world of man, now lost in code
+A world of wonders, yet unknown
-A realm of circuits, where hearts are overload
+Where human hearts are made of code

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025